 Understand Your Data's Lifecycle

-You must know everything about your data to take complete control of its integrity.
+To take complete control of your data's integrity, you must know everything about it.
 Start by answering the following questions:

 - What data does your company store and why?